Tutorial

 An Actionable Hybrid Process for Modern Brands

-1. Perfect the Fit: Use your physical mannequin to finalize the garment’s drape, structure, and sizing, ensuring your design intent is perfectly executed.
+1. Perfect the Fit: Use your physical mannequin to finalize the garment's drape, structure, and sizing.

 2. Capture the Product: Take one clean, well-lit photo of that finished sample.
 A ghost mannequin or flat lay works perfectly.